MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 2. Install Anthropic Python Client Library

 Verify: Run the verification command.
-If it fails, check your Python environment and pip installation.
+If it spits out an error, you've probably got some Python environment funkiness going on.
+Double-check your pip setup.

 3. Configure Your Anthropic API Key